 The biopharmaceutical industry strives to ensure patient wellness and safety by producing new drug candidates that have undergone rigorous testing and approval by global health authorities.
-However, industry inefficiencies around approaches and processes for drug development have caused roadblocks for successfully starting, recruiting, executing and completing a clinical research study, ultimately delaying development of needed medications for patients.
-Challenges such as:
+However, R&D inefficiencies around approaches and processes for drug development have caused roadblocks for successfully starting, recruiting, executing and completing a clinical research study, ultimately delaying development of needed medications for patients.

-TransCelerate Biopharma, through its collaboration of biopharmaceutical member companies and commitment to innovative solutions, aspires to create a future state for clinical research where these challenges are no longer roadblocks to success — a vision consisting of healthcare providers (HCPs) that are activated and supporting patients along their healthcare and clinical research journey, where HCPs, sites and investigative staff are fully supported by trial sponsors, researchers have access to the data they need to improve study design, and medications are developed faster for patients in need.4
+TransCelerate, through its global collaboration of biopharmaceutical member companies and commitment to innovative solutions, aspires to create a future state for clinical research where these challenges are no longer roadblocks to success — a vision consisting of healthcare providers (HCPs) that are activated and supporting patients along their healthcare and clinical research journey, where HCPs, sites and investigative staff are fully supported by trial sponsors, researchers have access to the data they need to improve study design, and medications are developed faster for patients in need.

 Contributing to TransCelerate’s ability to achieve these goals are our Strategic Priorities: